Experts say Tesla board may have too many ties to CEO Musk

 Glass Lewis recommended voting against the three; ISS opposed the re-elections of Gracias and Murdoch, but concluded there was no reason to oust Kimbal Musk because he doesn't serve on any board committees requiring independence from his brother.

 Tesla wouldn't comment about its directors, and members reached Monday did not return messages.
-But the company pointed to its proxy statement that said seven of nine members are considered independent based on standards set by the NASDAQ stock market, on which Tesla stock trades.
-The company said Ehrenpreis and Gracias do not own stakes in Telsa.
+But the company pointed to its proxy statement that said seven of nine members are considered independent based on standards set by the Nasdaq stock market, on which Tesla stock trades.
+The company said Ehrenpreis and Gracias do not own stakes in Tesla.

 Tesla's stock has been on a roller-coaster since Musk used Twitter on Aug.
 7 to say he was considering taking the publicly traded company private.
 Even though Musk said funding had been secured for what could be at least a $20 billion deal, the company later disclosed that it wasn't.
 On the day of the announcement, shares rose 11 percent but since have fallen almost 19 percent, closing Monday at $308.44.